 The accompanying flowchart describes the requirements at each stage of your development throughout your career as an RPN.

-Proof of successful completion of the practical nursing program (with application to the College of Nurses) is required to begin the assessment for eligibility to write the RPN examination.
-See the College of Nurses of Ontario Become a Nurse section for more information.
+Once you have finished your practical nursing program, proof of successful (with application to the College of Nurses) is required to begin the assessment for eligibility to write the RPN examination.
+See the